akzedevops/v2ray-do-app/README.md

 - `VMESS_UUID`: The UUID for the VMess inbound.
 Default: `34c0808e-ca5e-40c9-8e5d-6bacd84bc564`.
 - `WS_PATH`: The WebSocket path.
 Default: `/ray`.
-- `APP_URL`: The URL of the app (used for generating the VMess link).
-This is usually determined dynamically from the request, but can be overridden with this variable.

 ## Deployment Instructions